Instant Pot Baked Ziti

 Any leftovers you have can be stored in the fridge in an airtight container for up to 5 days!
 Simply reheat in the microwave, stirring occasionally, until heated through.

 There are classic side dishes that go with any pasta dinner.
 Those are breadsticks and salad, so good.
+I have an entire blog post with side dish ideas for What To Serve With Baked Ziti.
 Here are a couple of my favorites that go with baked ziti!

 - Craigo’s Breadsticks